Hobart, Launceston, Cradle Coast

-This unit builds on CNA707 in that it considers more complex issues that influence contemporary midwifery care of women and their families.
+This unit considers more complex issues that influence pregnancy, labour, birth, parenting and contemporary midwifery care of women and their families.
 Trends within Australian health and society are explored and consideration given to the impact these have on women within the context of childbearing and midwifery practice.
 The history, health and culture of Aboriginal and Torres Strait Islander Peoples will be explored along with principles of cultural safety.
 Strategies to support women to actively engage in decision-making in complex health situations are explored, along with examination of maternal/fetal rights.

 |Unit name||Context in Which Women Live|

 |Faculty/School||Faculty of Health

 - Domestic students

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see Withdrawal dates explained for more information).